-- Take responsibility for avoiding food allergens. - Do not trade or share food. - Wash hands before and after eating. - Learn to recognize symptoms of an allergic food reaction. - Promptly inform an adult as soon as accidental exposure occurs or symptoms appear. - Take more responsibility for your food allergies as you get older. - Develop a relationship with the school nurse and/or another trusted adult in the school to assist in identifying issues related to the management of the food allergy in the school.
+- Take responsibility for avoiding food allergens. - Do not trade or share food. - Wash hands before and after eating. - Learn to recognize symptoms of an allergic food reaction. - Promptly inform an adult as soon as accidental exposure occurs or symptoms appear.

+Develop a relationship with the school nurse and/or another trusted adult in the school to assist in identifying issues related to the management of the food allergy in the school.